Cray-HPE/docs-csm/operations/fm_on_baremetal/Redeploy_Fabric_Manager_Nodes.md

 ### 2. Update BSS with the new FMN image

-Once the new FMN image has been built and uploaded to S3, update the boot parameters in the Boot Script Service (BSS) to point the Fabric Manager nodes to the new image.
+Once the new FMN image has been built and uploaded to S3, update the boot parameters in the Boot Script Service (BSS) to point the FMNs to the new image.

 1. (`ncn-mw#`) Set an environment variable for the new IMS image ID.